DomenicoBarb/readme-gen/README.md

 # README-Gen

 ## Description:
-This project utilizes the terminal, inquirer and 'fs' to create a README.md!
+This project utilizes the terminal, node, inquirer and 'fs' to create a README.md!

 ## Table of Contents: